peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 : Entity that is responsible for the issuance of the Digital Credentials.
 The Issuer is responsible for the lifecycle of their issued Digital Credentials and their validity status.

+Holder:
+: An entity that receives Verifiable Credentials and has control over them to present them to the Verifiers as Verifiable Presentations.

 Verifier:
 : Entity that relies on the validity of the Digital Credentials presented to it.